The Modern Survival Guide #100

 So how do you get there?
 Not through hard work alone, we established that.
 You’re going to have to think sideways, because for most of us upward mobility is accomplished through changing jobs.
 And the point of changing jobs is that you’re trading a bad job for a better job.

-There are two primary ways to trade up in jobs:
+There are two primary ways to trade up in jobs: go into management, and train for a new job.

-Go Into Management
+Go into Management

 For many service industry jobs, the only upward path is going to be moving into management.
 Now for the worm in the apple: most upper management jobs require a college degree.
-Fortunately we’re not talking about upper management right now, we’re talking about getting you off the edge.
+Fortunately, we’re not talking about upper management right now, we’re talking about getting you off the edge.
 That means line management.
 We’re talking about assistant store managers or similar positions here.

 These jobs are usually accessible for people who have demonstrated competence in a customer-facing position, but the catch is that someone has probably already taken that slot at your job.
 This is the bit about getting a new job — you’re going to have to look around.
 That means using the internet, more than likely, so you’ll need a smartphone or time at your local library.
 The good news is that these positions are often high-turnover, so unless you’re living in the back end of nowhere you may be able to find an open slot.